 - They induce a sense of well-being in a person thereby releasing him from stress, tension, anxiety or irritability.
 They are one of the essential components of sleeping pills.

-- There are many types of tranquilizers and each has different modes of functioning.
+- There are many types of tranquillizers and each has different modes of functioning.

-Minor Transquilizers also called anxiolytics are used for sedation and to treat anxiety.
+Minor Tranquillizers also called anxiolytics are used for sedation and to treat anxiety.
 Today these drugs are called antianxiety medications.

-Major Transquilizers also called neuroleptics were developed to treat psychiatric disorders including schizophrenia.
+Major Tranquillizers also called neuroleptics were developed to treat psychiatric disorders including schizophrenia.
 These drugs combat hallucinations and other delusions.
-Usually prescribed for long terms, major Transquilizers include phenothiazines, thioxanthines, butyrophenones, clozapine and rauwolfia alkaloids.
+Usually prescribed for long terms, major Tranquillizers include phenothiazines, thioxanthenes, butyrophenones, clozapine and rauwolfia alkaloids.

-Like all drugs tranquilizers have the potential for producing side effects sometimes ones even when taken in recommended dosages.
-Low dosages of mild tranquilizers may cause drowsiness and a loss of coordination that resembles drunkenness.
+Like all drugs tranquillizers have the potential for producing side effects sometimes one’s even when taken in recommended dosages.
+Low dosages of mild tranquillizers may cause drowsiness and a loss of coordination that resembles drunkenness.
 These reactions tend to occur when the patient first begins taking the medication but can develop later when ah accumulation of the medication occurs.
 A significant depression of mood can be a side effect of prolonged use of Tranquilizers

 Examples of Tranquilizers